-2. 9 History of viral load tests
+2. 9 History of viral load and different cut-offs

-In the 1990s, viral load tests were a new technology being developed as a research tool.
+- In the 1990s, viral load tests were a new technology being developed as a research tool.

 Viral load tests now allow a high level of individual care.

-Last updated: 1 January 2016.
+Last updated: 1 January 2023.